Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 1993 Land Rover Defender 110

-The Land Rover Defender is yet another classic but what makes the 110 stand out from the rest was the 110-inch wheelbase coupled with its stylish looks.
+The Land Rover Defender is yet another classic, but what makes the 110 stand out from the rest was the 110-inch wheelbase coupled with its stylish looks.
 The Defender 110 was powered with a 3.9 L V8 engine and a 5-speed manual transmission.
-The 1993 model had five doors which would later be switched for the two-door and 90-inch wheelbase.
-Albeit the Land Rover Defender 110 still remains timeless because of its performance and classy interior and exteriors.
+The 1993 model had five doors, which would later be switched for the two-door and 90-inch wheelbase.
+The Land Rover Defender 110 still remains timeless because of its performance and classy interior and exteriors.

 Land Rover Discovery Series 2

 The Land Rover Discovery Series 2 was a creative production that combined the utilitarian features of the Defender with the classy looks of the Range Rover.
 Land Rover advertised this creation as a family vehicle and alleged that it had made more than 700 modifications to create this car.
 Amongst the changes included a raised roof with a rack on top and alpine windows.
 It also increased the rear overhang to reduce the vehicle’s off-road capabilities that were previously popular in the Range Rover and the Defender.
 In addition, Land Rover also increased the head room and leg room in the Discovery Series for more comfort.
 However, these features interfered with the hip and shoulder spaces of the car, making it less comfortable than it had anticipated.
 Despite these concerns, the Land Rover Discovery Series 2 still performed extremely well in the SUV category and Land Rover went ahead to modify the issues in later models.